acidus99/folklore.org-export/Posts/199 - April 1984 - Where'd That Hand Come From?.md

 The connection also brought me a variety of hand shots for MacWorld magazine (Dec 84 cover pictured) and I was later told that my hand was the only 'live' thing on MacWorld covers for its first five years of publication.

-So though I didn't have anything to do with the creation of the Mac, I did contribute to it's great marketing effort.
+So though I didn't have anything to do with the creation of the Mac, I did contribute to its great marketing effort.

 The mouse shot, btw, paid me only $100.
 I don't suppose Steve would be willing to pay residuals at this late date?